trioderegion/dnd5e-helpers/README.md

 ![WildSurge](https://github.com/trioderegion/dnd5e-helpers/raw/master/.github/surge-output.webp)

 ### Reaction Reset on Start of Turn
-- GM only
+- This can auto apply a status icon to tokens that either:
+   - A) use a reaction ability
+   - B) use another action outside of their combat turn
+- Then auto remove this icon when the tokens turn comes up again in the combat tracker
-- status is configurable (note: for 0.6.x users, this should be the icon path; /icons/svg/hazard.svg)
+- This status is configurable (note: for 0.6.x users, this should be the icon path; /icons/svg/hazard.svg)
+- The auto application will not currently work for 0.6.x users (sorry)

 ### Legendary Action Reset on Start of Turn
 - GM only